 American League West capsules

 Oakland Athletics' Stephen Vogt follows through his swing, a two-run double, against the Chicago White Sox during the first inning of a spring training baseball game Wednesday, March 22, 2017, in Glendale, Ariz.
-Los Angeles Angels right fielder Kole Calhoun fields an RBI sacrifice fly by Texas Rangers' Jurickson Profar during the second inning of a spring training baseball game, Wednesday, March 22, 2017, in Tempe, Ariz.
+Projected Lineup: CF Carlos Gomez , DH Shin-Soo Choo , 3B Adrian Beltre , 2B Rougned Odor , 1B Mike Napoli , C Jonathan Lucroy , RF Nomar Mazara , LF Jurickson Profar or Ryan Rua , SS Elvis Andrus Rotation: LH Cole Hamels , RH Yu Darvish , LH Martin Perez , RH A.J.
+Griffin , RH Mike Hauschild .

 Add your comments below